Quantum corrections to symmetron fifth-force profiles: Tadpole contribution and quantum corrections

 Stipulating that the shifted vacuum be the true minimum of the one-loop potential gives

-For the parameters used to generate \figref{fig:clvsqu}, this amounts to a shift of about \(8.5\%\) in the vacuum expectation value, which is precisely what we observe in \figref{fig:field_diff}.
-The more subtle feature hiding in \figref{fig:clvsqu} is that the quantum field is not simply a rescaled version of the classical field.
+For the parameters used to generate figure \ref{fig:clvsqu}, this amounts to a shift of about \(8.5\%\) in the vacuum expectation value, which is precisely what we observe in figure \ref{fig:field_diff}.
+The more subtle feature hiding in figure \ref{fig:clvsqu} is that the quantum field is not simply a rescaled version of the classical field.
 The derivative of the field profile, when normalised relative to its VEV, has also shifted.
 Figure \ref{fig:clvsqu_norm} shows this.
-The mass roughly gives the rate with which the field interpolates between its two asymptotes.
+The mass roughly determines the rate with which the field interpolates between its two asymptotes.
 Thus, it follows that the shift in the derivative is due to the shift in the relationship between the Lagrangian mass parameter \(\mu\) and the physical mass \(m\).
 At tree level, the physical mass is just the previously derived mass of scalar fluctuations,

 The one-loop physical mass may be obtained by determining the second derivative of the one-loop potential at the true vacuum, which is